0

 If you think salads are just sad lettuce leaves, think again.
 Mix some avocados and nuts with your greens for a creamy texture and a satisfying crunch.
 These additions are delicious and bring heart-healthy fats to your plate.

 Fish, especially fatty ones like sardines, serve up omega-3s, which can boost brain health.
-And let's talk eggs—pasture-raised or organic options give you all the protein without the side order of guilt associated with conventional farming practices.
+And let's talk eggs—pasture-raised or organic options give you all the protein without the guilt associated with conventional farming practices.

 Moving on from traditional meats doesn’t mean giving up taste when grass-fed varieties offer more decadent flavors and better nutritional profiles than their grain-fed counterparts.
 Cooking them in olive oil adds an extra layer of heart-friendly monounsaturated fats.